Growler (jug): Composition

 Growlers are generally made of glass and have either a screw-on cap or a hinged porcelain gasket cap, which can maintain freshness for a week or more.
 A properly sealed growler will hold carbonation indefinitely and store beer like any other sanitized bottle.
 Some growler caps are equipped with valves to allow replacement of carbon dioxide lost while racking.
 The modern glass growler was first introduced by Charlie and Ernie Otto of Otto Brothers' Brewing Company in Wilson, Wyoming, in 1989.

 The two most popular colors for growlers are amber (a brownish hue) or clear (often called "flint").
 Clear growlers are often 25% to 35% more per unit than their amber counterparts.
 Glass handles are the most common type of handle for growlers, although metal handles, with more ornate designs, can also be found.
 Some growlers do not have handles; this is especially common with growlers smaller than 64 U.S. fl oz that have Grolsch-style flip-tops.

 Use

 Growlers can be refilled for between $5 and $30 in the United States.
 Their initial purchase can carry a significant (sometimes non-compulsory) deposit.
+In Hanoi, Viet Nam the Habeco Beer Hanoi company stores, Bia Ơi, charges a 100,000 VNĐ deposit for both one and two liter stainless steel Bia_hơi growlers.
+Instead of being refilled, the growlers are exchanged for prefilled chilled ones.

 Sizes

-While 64 U.S.floz is the most popular growler size, growlers are commonly found in 32 U.S. fl oz (1 US Quart, sometimes known as a "howler", which may be short for "half growler"), 128 U.S. fl oz (1 US Gallon), 1 L, and 2-litre sizes as well.
+While 64 U.S.floz is the most popular growler size, growlers are commonly found in 32 U.S. fl oz (1 US Quart, sometimes known as a "howler", which may be short for "half growler"), 128 U.S. fl oz (1 US Gallon), 1 L, and 2-liter sizes as well.

 Etymology

-The term likely dates from the late 19th century when fresh beer was carried from the local pub to one's home by means of a small galvanized pail.
+The term may date from the late 19th century when fresh beer was carried from the local pub to one's home by means of a small galvanized bucket.
 It is claimed the sound that the carbon dioxide made when it escaped from the lid as the beer sloshed around sounded like a growl.